-Series: Book 3 of Star Wars: Aftermath
+Series: Book 5 of Heartstrikers

-Length: 15 hrs and 57 mins
+Length: 13 hrs and 11 mins

 More on The BiblioSanctum:

-Review of Star Wars: Aftermath (Book 1)
+Review of Nice Dragons Finish Last (Book 1)

-Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
+Bookshelf Roundup is a feature I do every other weekend which fills the role of several blog memes, like Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as It’s Monday!
 What Are You Reading? where I round up what I’ve read since the last update and what I’m planning to read soon.
 Mostly it also serves as a recap post, so sometimes I’ll throw in stuff like reading challenge progress reports, book lists, and other random bookish thoughts or announcements.

 Received for Review

 My thanks to the publishers and authors for the following review copies received!
 For more details and full descriptions of the books, be sure to click the links to their Goodreads pages.